 Ultimate Guide to Selecting a Target Real Estate Market

-That’s where a market evaluation is performed in order to select a target market.
+That’s where a market evaluation is performed in order to select a target market for real estate deals.
 A target market is the primary geographic location in which you search for potential investments.

-Specifying a target market is important for more reasons than the one mentioned above (real estate is all about location, location, location).
+Specifying a target market is important for more reasons than location.
 If your target market is undefined or is the entirety of the United States or a certain state, the number of opportunities will be so large that your deal pipeline will be unmanageable.
 If it is too large, it will be extremely difficult to gain the level of understanding required to make educated investment decisions.
 If it is too small, you’ll have problems finding enough deals that meet your investment criteria.
 Like the porridge in the story of Goldilocks and the three bears, your target market must be just right.

-When attempting to select a target market, for both my clients and for my business, I advocate a three-step process.
+When attempting to select a target market for real estate, for both my clients and for my business, I advocate a three-step process.
 First, identify 7 potential target markets.
 Then, evaluate those markets using 7 variables.
 Finally, analyze the results and narrow down to 1 or 2 target markets.

-First, identify at least seven potential target markets to evaluate.
+First, identify at least seven potential markets to evaluate.
 There are a few strategies for selecting these initial markets.
-One method is simply choosing the city in which you live as a potential target market, especially if you’re just starting out or are uncomfortable with the prospect of investing out-of-state.
+One method is simply choosing the city in which you live, especially if you’re just starting out or are uncomfortable with the prospect of investing out-of-state.
 But even if you’re fearful of out-of-state investing, it is still important to select additional markets to evaluate so you can compare your city’s data to that of other cities to ensure that your city has a strong real estate market.

 A second strategy is to Google “top real estate markets in the US.”
 If you’re an apartment investor, search “top apartment markets in the US.”
 Or substitute “apartment” with whichever investment niche you’re pursuing.

-A third option is to review detailed real estate reports and surveys, created by different companies, about the condition of the real estate markets.
-Even if you are selecting potential markets at random or are using the Google approach, I would still recommend reading these reports for a deeper understanding of the overall real estate economy.
+A third option is to review detailed real estate reports and surveys, created by different companies, about the condition of the markets.
+Even if you are selecting a target market for real estate at random or are using the Google approach, I would still recommend reading these reports for a deeper understanding of the overall real estate economy.

 If you’re an apartment or multifamily investor, the reports I recommend are: